helmholtzcloud/fleeting-plugin-fleetingd/README.md

 Check `nft list ruleset`.
 You should see counters above `0` in the `dropnottap` chain's `accept` rules of `fleetingd0` (the prebuild machine).
 Maybe you misspelled the egress interface name in the config.

 ### Limitations
+- At this time there is no OCI release distribution.
+For now, you'll have to download the binaries from the latest release.
+While OCI distribution is worked on you may subscribe to the [release feed](https://github.com/helmholtzcloud/fleeting-plugin-fleetingd/releases.atom) in the meantime.
 - As-is this relies on a bunch of rootful commands (e.g. modifying nftables).
 In the future this functionality could be better spearated.
 - Currently only Ubuntu Cloud LTS is supported.
 Support could also be expanded to other `user-data`-provisionable distributions.
 - The `nftables` SNAT mechanism is a bit barebones to say the least, also the use of `/30`s for allocating VM IPs could be more elegant e.g. by utilizing a OVN-backed approach.